An in-depth report on the causes, diagnosis, treatment, and prevention of gout.

 Other DisordersRheumatoid Arthritis

-Rheumatoid arthritis can distort the joints of the finger and cause inflammation and pain that may be similar to gout.
+Rheumatoid arthritis can cause deformations of the joints of the fingers and cause inflammation and pain that may be similar to gout.
 In older people, it is hard to tell chronic gout from rheumatoid arthritis.
 A proper diagnosis can be made with a detailed medical history, laboratory tests, and identification of MSU crystals.

 Gout can coincide and be confused with osteoarthritis in older people, particularly when it occurs in arthritic finger joints in women.
 In general, gout should be suspected if the joints in the fingertips are unusually enlarged.

 Joint infections can have features that resemble gout.
 A correct diagnosis is important for proper treatment.
 A high fever and high white blood cell count help diagnose infection, while urate crystals in the joint usually point to gout.

 People with diabetes who also have problems in the nerves in the feet (diabetic peripheral neuropathy) may develop Charcot foot or Charcot joint (medically known as neuropathic arthropathy).
 Early changes may resemble gout, with the foot becoming swollen, red, and warm, although it involves other parts of the foot other than the large toe.

 A bunion is a foot deformity that usually occurs at the joint at the base of the big toe.
 A bunion is actually a bony growth at the joint.
 It forms when the big toe is forced in toward the rest of the toes, causing the head of the first metatarsal bone to jut out and rub against the side of the shoe.
 The underlying tissue becomes inflamed, and a painful bump forms.

 Acute attacks of gout and long-term treatment of gout and hyperuricemia require different approaches.
 Treatment usually involves medication.
 After the first attack, some health care providers advise patients to keep a supply of medicines on hand to take at the first sign of symptoms of a second attack.